Home Ramp Festival Purple Martin Festival Frontier Festival

 What's a ramp?
 Known variously as the ramson, the buckram, and wild garlic, the ramp, or Allium tricoccum , is the North American wild leek.
 It's found throughout Appalachia, which includes Greene County and neighboring West Virginia.
 The flavor is similar to that of garlic, but earthier.
 Many people cultivate their very own ramps and harvest them in the spring.

 The centerpiece of any ramp festival is food, and plenty of it.
-There are twelve food vendors, including the inestimable Walter Danna, who will also demonstrate the art of cooking with ramps.
-You can sample ramp wine, Pat's ramp butter, ramp burgers, the excellent fare prepared by the folks from Taylortown Church, fried potatoes and ramps, Martha & Michelle baked goods, Uncle Jim's Donuts, sweet sausage sandwiches, fries, onion rings, sassafras tea, our legendary ramp sampler plate, whiskey jams and jellies, canned peppers and salsas, funnel cakes, and beer battered deep fried ramps.
+There are twelve food vendors.
+You can sample ramp wine, Pat's ramp butter, ramp burgers, fried potatoes and ramps, Michelle's baked goods, Uncle Jim's Donuts, sweet sausage sandwiches, fries, onion rings, sassafras tea, jams and jellies, canned peppers and salsas, funnel cakes, and beer battered deep fried ramps.
+Returning from last Fall's Frontier Festival is the popular Kettle Corn booth!
 We also offer our famous Mason-Dixon Dog, whose bun is topped with chili, coleslaw, kraut, and ramps, all for just a buck.
 Wow!

-In addition to live musical performances throughout the weekend, and a plethora of local crafters, with have numerous exhibitors.
-Greene County's adorable and exotic Lippencott Alpacas will be on hand.
-You can visit a display of antique steam engines; they're loud, they're smelly, and always a big hit with the kids.
+In addition to live musical performances throughout the weekend, and a plethora of local crafters, we'll have numerous exhibitors.
 For a real spiritual lift, Sunday begins with an open air church service bright and early at 9AM, so pack the kids in the car, worship amidst our lovely surroundings, and spend the day.

-If your're an active duty servicemember, or a U. S. military veteran, visit the Park booth and get a free Mason Dixon Dog.
+If you're an active duty servicemember, or a U. S. military veteran, visit the Park booth and get a free Mason Dixon Dog and a drink.
 All you can eat.
 A whole meal on a bun.
 It's the least we can do.